a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open some windows.
 Special > Disk Copy.
 Quit back to DeskTop.
 Verify that the windows are restored.
 * Launch DeskTop.
 Close all windows.
 Special > Disk Copy.
 Quit back to DeskTop.
 Verify that no windows are restored.
 * Launch DeskTop.
 Special > Disk Copy.
 Quit back to DeskTop.
 Invoke BASIC.SYSTEM.
 Ensure /RAM exists.

+* Launch DeskTop.
+Open two windows.
+Select a file in one window.
+Activate the other window.
+File > Delete.
+Click OK.
+Verify that the window with the deleted file refreshes.
+* Launch DeskTop.
+Open two windows.
+Select a file in one window.
+Activate the other window.
+File > Duplicate.
+Enter a new name, and click OK.
+Verify that the window with the selected file refreshes.
+* Launch DeskTop.
+Open two windows.
+Select a file in one window.
+Activate the other window.
+File > Rename.
+Enter a new name, and click OK.
+Verify that the icon is renamed.
+* Launch DeskTop.
+Open two windows.
+Select a file in one window.
+Activate the other window and move it so that it partially obscures the selected file (e.g. with the title bar).
+File > Rename.
+Enter a new name, and click OK.
+Verify that the active window is not mis-painted.

 * Repeat the following cases for File > New Folder, File > Rename, and File > Duplicate:
   * Launch DeskTop.
 Open a window and (if needed) select a file.
 Run the command.
 Enter a name, but place the caret in the middle of the name (e.g. "exam|ple").
 Click OK.
 Verify that the full name is used.